mobilecoinfoundation/mobilecoin/mint-auditor/README.md

 Once the safe is created, it will be assigned an address on the Ethereum blockchain.
 This assumes you have a wallet that your browser can connect to such as [MetaMask](https://metamask.io/).
 Note that creating a Gnosis Safe requires submitting a transaction to the Ethereum blockchain, so your wallet will need to have some ETH to pay the gas fees.

 The Ethereum network you are testing with will need to have the metadata contract deployed.
 For the Rinkeby test network, this was already done and assigned the address `0x76BD419fBa96583d968b422D4f3CB2A70bf4CF40`.
 You will also need to know the 4 byte signature of the metadata contract `emitBytes` function.
-For the contract mentioned above, this is `[0xc7, 0x6f, 0x06, 0x35]` (since this is derived from the function signature, it should be the same for all unmodified deployments of this contract).
+For the contract mentioned above, this is `AUX_BURN_FUNCTION_SIG.to_vec()` (since this is derived from the function signature, it should be the same for all unmodified deployments of this contract).

 #### Running the mint auditor